Faithful Simulation and Detection of Quantum Spin Hall Effect on Superconducting Circuits

-With the parameters of the edge states shown in Figs.~\ref{fig2}(c) and \ref{fig2}(d), prepare an original spin up state $|\uparrow\rangle_{\bm{r}}$ with energy around $E_{topo}$ of the edge states.
-Theoretically, only the lattices at the boundary of the 2D plane that will have excited states and photons could be detected, that is the so called QSHE.
 Considering the progress of the experiments about the superconducting circuits, there is limitation of the lattices' size in experiment for realizing the QSHE.
 As shown in Fig.~\ref{fig2}(d), 6$\times$6 lattice is enough to find the edge state, and can be achieved experimentally soon \cite{exp1,exp2,exp3,exp4}.

 As an addition, we investigate the quantum decoherence effects in our proposal for detecting the edge states.
 We use the Lindblad master equation and take three main decoherence factors in numerical calculation: the losses of the photon, the decay and dephasing of the transmon into account.
 The Lindblad master equation can be written as